stephenrwalli/OCI_testing/README.md

 # Running the OCI Runtime Conformance Suite with Other Runtimes
 Running the OCI conformance suite in the context of `runc` is certainly interesting, and obviously the reference implementation of the OCI runtime specification should pass a conformance test suite for the specification.
-It becomes more interesting to determine how other container run-times and implementations of the OCI runtime specification behave, and how the OCI conformance suite adapts to other environments.
+It becomes more interesting to determine how the OCI conformance suite adapts to other container run-times and implementations of the OCI runtime specification.

 Essentially,
 one needs to take the same approach of building a container bundle around the conformance test environment,